-Internal radiotherapy means giving radiotherapy to the cancer from inside.
-It is also called brachytherapy.
+Internal radiotherapy means giving radiotherapy to the cancer from inside the body.
+It's also called brachytherapy.
 It can help control symptoms of advanced oesophageal cancer.

 The treatment gives a high dose of radiation to the cancer but very little to surrounding tissues.
-It can shrink the cancer, relieve symptoms and help you feel more comfortable.
-It might slow the growth of the cancer and it can reduce pain.
+It can shrink the cancer and relieve symptoms such as difficulty swallowing.

 Planning the treatment

 The radiotherapy team carefully plans your treatment.
 They work out exactly where the cancer is in the food pipe and how much radiation you need to treat it.
 Your planning appointment takes from 1 to 2 hours.

 Your radiographer gently puts a soft, flexible tube called a nasogastric tube up your nose.
 It goes down into your food pipe.
 They might spray your throat beforehand to numb it.

 The scan shows the cancer and the area around it.
 You might have other types of scans or x-rays to help your treatment team plan your radiotherapy.
 The plan they create is just for you.

 The radiotherapy staff take you to the brachytherapy treatment room.
 They connect the nasogastric tube to the treatment machine.

 The staff leave the room.
 From outside the room they operate the treatment machine.
 A small radioactive pellet called a source passes from the machine into the nasogastric tube.
 The source stops in the area of the cancer to give a dose of radiotherapy.